Friday, August 26, 2016

 A quick nod and he drove away.

-When I think about the years that passed by they were no doubt like licking the honey off the spoon.
-The kid was obedient, had a smile and listened.
+When I think about the years that passed, they were no doubt like licking the honey off the spoon.
+The kid was obedient, had a smile, and listened.
 Still, I was not satisfied.
 I was hungry for more.
-I must have lectured him in soft and loud voice for gazillion things while allowing him to make a selection when we would order at a restaurant or choose his own color shoes or outfit just so that he could think of what he actually likes or desires.
-I was his shadow at every step of the way.
+I must have lectured him in a soft and loud voice about gazillions of things while allowing him to select when we would order at a restaurant or choose his own color shoes or outfit, just so that he could think of what he likes or desires.
+I remember the time he chose a bright red shirt and green pants for a family dinner, and I let him be.
+I was his shadow every step of the way.
 Guided him between right and wrong while teaching him the basics of life such as tying his shoelaces, riding a bike and blow the dust off the scrape that he would meet while learning any new skill.

-As I cling to those fond memories of his hugs, kisses, and playful mannerisms with me I also dread the coming years.
-The coming years will be a challenge where I have to be mindful of my opinions, lectures over several topics that interest him.
+I also dread the coming years as I cling to those fond memories of his hugs, kisses, and playful mannerisms with me.
+The coming years will be a challenge where I must be mindful of my opinions, lectures over several topics that interest him.
 I have to give him space while allowing his wings to flap off and on.
-I also have to learn to choose my battles since being a teen he will want to get a taste of everything, but I don't want him to get hurt during that process.
+I also have to learn to choose my battles since being a teen, he will want to get a taste of everything, but I don't want him to get hurt during that process.
+The fear of him getting hurt is a constant companion, but it's a fear I must learn to live with.

 Aha!
-Life of a parent is a test of patience at this junction.
+Life of a parent is a test of patience at this juncture.

-However, in the back of my mind, I am rest assured that the foundation aka his wings is robust and sturdy thus avoiding him to sway or come in the drift of the wrong storm.
+However, in the back of my mind, I am assured that the foundation, aka his wings, is robust and sturdy, thus avoiding him from swaying or drifting in the wrong storm.

 Mantra for today: One Life, many decisions!